 My Mom, Ursula Dembski, passed away around 11:30am on Sunday, July 15, 2018 at Comfort House, the hospice home in Pella, Iowa.
 She was 86.
 My Dad, William J. Dembski, preceded her in death by nine months (for my remembrance of his life, see here).
 The funeral is scheduled to take place at Oakwood Cemetery in Pella at 10:30am on Friday, July 20th (see Garden Chapel website for details).

 As their only child and son, I’m saddened to lose both my parents in nine months, and doubly so in that less than a year ago I still hoped that both would move to Iowa from Arizona, live a few more years, and get to enjoy their only grand kids.
 My Dad didn’t make it to Iowa.
 My Mom did in December 2017.
 But she was diagnosed with an advanced and aggressive lung cancer in February 2018, the oncologist giving her six months to live.
-She outlived his estimate by ten days.
+He was off by a month.

 Even though my Mom was officially diagnosed with lung cancer on February 5, 2018, it’s clear in retrospect that she had it at least six months prior.
 She had had problems breathing and had three separate X-rays taken of her lungs while still in Arizona.
 For whatever reasons, the doctors thought it was fluid on the lung or something benign.
 Even here in Pella, the initial X-rays didn’t prompt any urgency.
 But my Mom was getting weaker and weaker, having night sweats as well as pain at night on her side while trying to fall asleep.